nomadtomas/Austin_Real_Estate_Analysis-/README.md

 ![](images/z-score.png)

 ###### Step 5: Conclusion
-Given the results of our test we reject H0 that the means are the same, due to the z-score is 3.386 with a p-value well below our 0.05 significance level.
-This means there is enough evidence to say that ratios between homes do have an effect on home values.
+Given the results of our test we conclude that we must reject the null-hypothesis.
+There is enough evidence to say that ratios between homes do have an effect on home values.
+The z-score of 3.386 with a p-value of 0.001 well below our 0.05 significance level.

 Sample information: